SourcePointUSA/android-cmp-app/README.md

 }
 ```

-Note: Keep in mind that injecting the consent into a WebView should happen on UI thread, and it is up to you to choose the best approach!
+Note: Keep in mind that injecting the consent into a WebView should happen on UI thread, and it is up to you to choose the best approach.

 ## Adding or Removing custom consents
 It's possible to programmatically consent the current user to a list of vendors, categories and legitimate interest categories by using the following method from the consent lib: